RadicalxChange/pco-art-docs/docs/004-stewards/001-bidding-in-auction-pitches.md

 Bid Increment: 0.001 ETH

-Extension Window: 15 mintues
+Extension Window: 15 minutes

-Extension Time: 5 minutes\
+Extension Time: 5 minutes

 _The first bid received between 11:45 & 12:00 UTC on October 25th would extend the auction until 12:05 UTC.
 Each subsequent bid when the time left in the auction is less than 15 minutes would extend the auction another 5 minutes._
 :::